 - The third one — well, if you’re super squeamish, proceed with caution.

-- have a little glass window so that you can see the sparks
+- a little glass window so that you can see the sparks

-- are made of colorful porcelain, sometimes jewel-toned, multi-colored and “pretty fancy”
+- made of colorful porcelain, sometimes jewel-toned, multi-colored and “pretty fancy”

-- have handles on them so that they could be cleaned and reused
+- handles on them so that they could be cleaned and reused

 - feature fancy logos